senzing-garage/kubernetes-demo/docs/helm-rabbitmq-postgresql-airgapped/README.md

 On a non-airgapped system:

-1. Download Bitnami Helm charts.
+1. Download Bitnami Helm charts, dependencies, and eliminate unnecessary files.
    Example:

     ```console